Niravaana/HIP-BVH-Construction/README.md

 1. LBVH - Based on research paper [Maximizing Parallelism in the Construction of BVHs, Octrees, and k-d Trees](https://research.nvidia.com/sites/default/files/publications/karras2012hpg_paper.pdf) **[DONE]**

    This method builds the tree in top bottom fasion using above paper.
 We build a hierarchy in top down approach as a first pass and in second pass doing bottom up traversal we fit the tree.
+   [Single Pass LBVH](https://diglib.eg.org/server/api/core/bitstreams/ad092db2-6aec-4f2c-941d-8687de258f00/content) method improves on vanila method and build and fits heirarchy in one pass.

 3. Binned SAH Builder - Based on research paper "On fast Construction of SAH-based Bounding Volume Hierarchies, by I. Wald" [CPU implementation DONE]